 If are at risk of diabetes, you may want to discuss diabetes with your doctor.

 At Conway Regional, we offer assistance for those managing diabetes.
 If you are newly diagnosed with diabetes we encourage you to contact the Diabetes Education office so we can help you learn to manage your diabetes.
-Visit the Diabetes Management Program page for more information on our education program or call the Diabetes Education office at (501) 513-5248 for more information.
+Visit the Diabetes Management Program page for more information or call the Diabetes Education office at (501) 513-5248 for more information.